jupyter-naas/auth-proxy/README.md

 ## Setup and Run

-Clone the repo and install dependencies/packages:
+Clone the repo and install dependencies / packages:

 `$ npm install`